limiteddenial/deduplicate/README.md

 # deduplicate

-Simple CLI to find duplicate files and remove the duplicates
+Simple CLI to search for duplicate files and removes them